Quantum-Sicarius/p2pChat/README.md

 ![alt tag](https://github.com/Quantum-Sicarius/p2pChat/blob/master/screenshots/Screenshot%20from%202015-12-02%2018-14-52.png)

-I stated working with data synchronization.
+I started working with data synchronization.
 I calculate a checksum of all the keys in my dataset.
 I used this approach as it used the least bandwidth.

 ![alt tag](https://github.com/Quantum-Sicarius/p2pChat/blob/master/screenshots/Screenshot%20from%202015-12-04%2016-59-49.png)